GAIR-Lab/GAIR-Lab.github.io/_members/2023junchen-fu.md

 My current research interests include:

-Multimodal Recommendation/Information Retrieval
+- Multimodal Recommendation / Information Retrieval
-Efficient Finetuning for Multimodal Foundation Models New Multimedia Applications using Generative Models (Including LLMs and Diffusion models) I enjoy tackling non-trivial research questions with simple yet effective solutions.
+- Efficient Finetuning for Multimodal Foundation Models
+- New Multimedia Applications using Generative Models (including LLMs and Diffusion Models)

+I enjoy tackling non-trivial research questions with simple yet effective solutions.
 I am seeking to collaborate on a research project with self-motivated MSc students from UofG, particularly those interested in pursuing a PhD.

 More details can be check from my personal [homepage](https://junchen-fu.github.io/)